snafees/ortho_seqs/README.md

 ```
 cov_hist_{trait_file_name}.png
 ```
 This is a histogram of all non-zero covariances.
-It's bin width is 0.5.
+Its bin width is 0.5.

 ```
 cov_data_frame_{trait_file_name}.csv